CodingGhost18/Captain-juwon/README.md

 - 👋 Hi, I’m @Captain-juwon
 - 👀 I’m interested in coding, sports, video games and progressive learning.
-- 🌱 I’m currently learning React.js.
+- 🌱 I’m currently learning Sass and React.js.
 - 💞️ I’m looking to collaborate on Html, CSS  and JavaScript related projects
 - 📫 How to reach me?
 You can reach me via my email, yuyuadesokan@gmail.com.